 Review 346: Tomorrowland

-Admittedly flawed but visually stunning, thoughtful and ambitious sic-fi film, Tomorrowland represents another addition to Brad Bird's weird and wonderful filmography.
+Admittedly flawed but visually stunning, thoughtful and ambitious sic-fi film, Tomorrowland represents another fascinating addition to Brad Bird's weird and wonderful filmography.

-Bound by a shared destiny, Casey Newton (Britt Robertson) a bright, optimistic teen bursting with scientific curiosity and Frank Walker (George Clooney) a former boy-genius inventor jaded by disillusionment embark on a danger-filled mission to unearth the secrets of an enigmatic place somewhere in time and space that exists in their collective memory as “Tomorrowland.
+Bound by a shared destiny, Casey Newton (Britt Robertson) a bright, optimistic teen bursting with scientific curiosity and Frank Walker (George Clooney) a former boy-genius inventor jaded by disillusionment embark on a danger-filled mission to unearth the secrets of an enigmatic place somewhere in time and space that exists in their collective memory as “Tomorrowland".

 Despite what initial reports would lead you to believe, this is not an adaptation of the Disney theme parks of the same name.
 It's very much an original sic fi film with a plot that is equal parts fascinatingly, intriguing and hopefully optimistic.